📅 Last updated: May 20, 2026 · Reviewed by the Deconovo Editorial Team

 Ready-made blackout curtains can be convenient, especially for standard windows and quick room updates.
 But if your curtains are too short, too narrow, poorly fitted, or leave light gaps around the window, they may not perform the way you expect.

+That is where custom blackout curtains can make a real difference.
 With custom curtains, you can choose the right size, length, width, fabric, color, header style, and light-blocking level for your specific window.
 This is especially helpful for bedrooms, nurseries, large windows, sliding glass doors, high ceilings, and sunny rooms that need better coverage.

 If you have ever wondered why your blackout curtains still let light in, the answer may not be the fabric alone.
 It may be the fit.